 Listen to the program to find out why Fred almost didn’t go to high school, and how he learned to fly in Montana by the age of 18.
 He enlisted in the Army Air Corps in September, 1940, more than a year before the Japanese attack on Pearl Harbor, but his dreams of becoming a military flyer took a detour.
 You’ll hear Fred explain why changing rules kept him from flight training, how his performance on a test accelerated his rank and pay, and how America’s surprise entrance into the war saved him from a parachute jump he wasn’t exactly excited about.

 He was stationed at Chandler Field in Fresno, CA when the Japanese attacked Pearl Harbor, and you’ll hear him remember the aftermath, including digging trenches and manning a machine gun in the back of a jeep on the mean streets of central California.
 “One day there was a flight of B-24 bombers came in from L.A.,” Fred remembers.
 “We hadn’t seen them before, and we thought they were Japanese bombers.”
 After a year in Fresno, Fred was assigned to the 95th Bomb Group, and bounced from Walla Walla, WA to Sioux City, IA, to Rome, NY before heading overseas.
 By that time he had become quite an expert at parachute packing and repair.
 You’ll learn a lot about WWII parachutes and likely get a chuckle when you hear about the first time Fred used a dummy to drop test a parachute.
 “The dummy and the chute fell down and hit the ground,” he says.
 “It popped up in the air about ten feet, and then the chute opened.”
-Sent to England in the spring of 1943, Fred was chosen to run a six-man parachute and sewing shop at the 95th Bomb Group’s base in Horham.
+Sent to England in the spring of 1943, Fred was chosen to run a six-man parachute and sewing shop using little kids sewing machine set when started (to be replaced with the professional machines shortly) at the 95th Bomb Group’s base in Horham.

 In England, he witnessed the damage produced by German V-1 buzz bombs and V-2 rockets.
 You’ll also hear about the night Fred and all other personnel were ordered to stay in their tents because the enemy had deployed “butterfly bombs.”
 Stevenson says his perspective was always colored by the men he was packing parachutes and tailoring flight suits for, and the extreme danger he knew they faced on every mission.
 When a flyer came to ask whose initials had been packed with his parachute, because it had worked and saved his life, “It was a good feeling,” Fred says.